Tim Pernetti

-Tim Pernetti is the President of IMG College.
-He was named to this post by WME/IMG in February 2015.
-Pernetti served previously as the Chief Business Officer of the Major League Soccer (MLS) expansion club New York City FC (NYCFC).
+Tim Pernetti is the commissioner of the American Conference (American), having been named to that position as the successor to Mike Aresco on December 7, 2023 and taken office on June 1, 2024.
+He had previously been president of IMG Academy, having been named to this post by WME/IMG in February 2015.
+Pernetti served previously as the chief business officer of the Major League Soccer (MLS) expansion club New York City FC.
 His appointment was announced by the club on September 9, 2013.
 Pernetti oversaw all business operations for the club, leading up to its first games in March 2015.
-After only eighteen months with the club, and before the first game was played, Pernetti resigned to take a job as President of Multimedia for IMG's college sports business.
+After only eighteen months with the club, and before the first game was played, Pernetti resigned to take a job as president of multimedia for IMG's college sports business.

-Pernetti is the former Director of Intercollegiate Athletics at Rutgers University between 2009 and 2013.
-His appointment began as part of a five-year agreement with the university.
+Pernetti is the former director of intercollegiate athletics at Rutgers University between 2009 and 2013.
+His appointment began as part of a five-year agreement with the university, but he was forced by then-Rutgers president Robert L. Barchi to resign early when Barchi learned Pernetti had kept men's basketball coach Mike Rice Jr. on after being shown evidence of his long-term physical and verbal abuse of players.
+The media coverage of the event lead to intense public scrutiny of Rutgers and its athletic programs.

 Early life

-Tim Pernetti was born on November 2, 1970 at Holy Name Hospital in Teaneck, New Jersey.
-He grew up in Wyckoff, New Jersey and went to Sicomac School for Kindergarten through 6th grades and Dwight D. Eisenhower Middle School for 7th and 8th grades.
+Pernetti was born on November 2, 1970, at Holy Name Hospital in Teaneck, New Jersey.
+He grew up in Wyckoff, New Jersey, and went to Sicomac School for Kindergarten through 6th grades and Dwight D. Eisenhower Middle School for 7th and 8th grades.
 He then attended Ramapo High School.
 Pernetti played football and basketball at Ramapo and captained the basketball team in 1989.
 He was also an all-state football player in 1988 and named the Ramapo High School Athlete of the Year in 1989.
 He was inducted into the Ramapo High School Sports Hall of Fame in 2007.
-Pernetti and earned a scholarship to play for the Scarlet Knights as a tight end from 1989 to 1993.
+Pernetti then earned a scholarship to play for the Scarlet Knights as a tight end from 1989 to 1993.
 He earned a bachelor's degree in journalism and mass media and a master's degree in communication from Rutgers.